rtm0/vm-util/pt-index/docs/perf.md

 [e2-standard-8](https://cloud.google.com/compute/docs/general-purpose-machines#e2_machine_types)
 GCP instance because:

-- Running on a benchmark personal laptop is not reliable because it typically has bunch of other stuff running and it will be hard for others to reproduce.
+- Running a benchmark on a personal laptop is not reliable because it typically has bunch of other stuff running and it will be hard for others to reproduce.
 - This is the default type of node in GCP GKE and therefore will be chosen more often.